-Does gem mining near Greenville sound like a fun adventure?
-While technically there are no places nearby where you can go mining for diamonds, there are lots of native gems that are just as beautiful and can be found not too far from the Upstate.
+Wondering where you can go gem mining near Greenville, SC?
+Though the Upstate may not be somewhere you can go mining for diamonds, there are lots of native gems that are just as beautiful and can be found not too far from the Upstate.
+We’ve gathered a few places in the Upstate and Western North Carolina where you can dig into the earth to find gorgeous quartz, rubies, emeralds, and maybe even a sapphire!

 We aren’t talking about the kind of gem mining where you are handed a bucket and sit down at a sluice.
-If that’s the kind of fun you are looking for, you need search no further than Greenville Gemstone Mine in Haywood Mall, which is a fun experience.
+If that’s the kind of fun you are looking for, no need to search any further than Greenville Gemstone Mine in Haywood Mall and Downtown Greenville, which is a fun experience.

 Here, we’re talking about getting out in Mother Nature, getting dirty, and digging through mine piles for gemstones.